-&lt;sup>17 Securities Act §11(g).
+12 Securities Act §11(g).
 See Hertzberg v.
 Dignity Partners, Inc., 191 F.3d 1076 (9th Cir.
 1999) (discussing need to trace shares to offering).

-&lt;sup>18 It is common in actions under the 1933 Act for the plaintiff also to include a claim based on Rule 10b-5.
-A Rule 10b-5 claim is superfluous in connection with an IPO, but in connection with subsequent offerings, a Rule 10b-5 claim has the effect of joining additional class members who bought shares that were already outstanding.
-In such a case, the feedback created by the Rule 10b-5 claim will have the effect of enhancing claims under the 1933 Act as well.
-If Rule 10b-5 claims are seen as claims in the name of the company, as I propose here, it seems unlikely that they will be pleaded in connection with claims under the 1933 Act.
+13 It is, however, common in an action arising from an offering for the plaintiff also to include a general claim based on Rule 10b-5.
+If Rule 10b-5 claims are seen as claims in the name of the company, however, it seems unlikely that they will be pleaded in connection with claims under the 1933 Act as I discuss further below.

-&lt;sup>19 See generally FRCP 12(b)(6) (providing for motion to dismiss for failure to state a claim upon which relief can be granted).
+14 See generally FRCP 12(b)(6) (providing for motion to dismiss for failure to state a claim upon which relief can be granted).
 The requirement of monetary damage in connection with a violation of federal securities law is implicit in the requirement that the plaintiff prove loss causation, as codified by the Private Securities Litigation Reform Act (PSLRA): "in any private action arising under this chapter, the plaintiff shall have the burden of proving that the act or omission of the defendant alleged to violate this title caused the loss for which the plaintiff seeks to recover damages."
 15 U.S.C. § 78u-4(b)(4) (2000).
 See Dura Pharmaceuticals, Inc. v.
 Broudo, 125 S. Ct.
 1627, 161 L. Ed.
 2d 577, 2005 U.S. LEXIS 3478.
 See also Suez Equity Investors, L.P. v.
 Toronto-Dominion Bank, 250 F.3d 87 (2d Cir.
 2001).
 See generally Jay W. Eisenhofer, Geoffrey C. Jarvis, and James R. Banko, Securities Fraud, Stock Price Valuation, and Loss Causation: Toward a Corporate Finance-Based Theory of Loss Causation, 59 Bus.
 Law.
 1419 (2004).
 Moreover, both the 1933 Act §11(g) and the 1934 Act §28(a) expressly prohibit recovery in excess of actual damages.
 Cf. Dirks v.
-SEC, 463 U.S. 646 (1983); United States v.
-O'Hagan, 521 U.S. 642 (1997) (both requiring some element of financial gain to support tipper breach of duty in connection with charges of insider trading); Blue Chip Stamps v.
-Manor Drug Stores, 421 U.S. 723 (1975) (holding that only traders have standing to sue under Rule 10b-5 and thus suggesting that the plaintiff in a Rule 10b-5 action must demonstrate a realized monetary loss).
+SEC, 463 class proximately caused by securities fraud, presumably the case should be dismissed.15 In most SFCAs, diversified investors as a group suffer no financial harm as a direct result of the fraud.16 A simple SFCA -- one based on an allegation that agents of the defendant company misled the market and not involving financial gain to the company or its agents (simple securities fraud) -- is a zero sum event.17 For every investor who buys and suffers a loss, there is another investor who sells and effectively enjoys a gain (by avoiding a loss).18 Gains equal losses among traders.
+In short, most securities fraud class actions amount to a zero-sum redistribution of wealth.19